- Who is eligible for Kentucky Medicaid?

 The Kentucky legislature did not authorize Medicaid expansion, which was a concern for Senate President Robert Stivers.
 However, Kentucky’s Medicaid eligibility rules are defined in state regulations, which can be changed by executive order.
 Accordingly, legislative approval was not needed.

-While Kentucky Medicaid expansion was secure during its first couple years, analysis by the Rockefeller Institute indicated that the lack of legislative approval could leave the program in jeopardy after Beshear left office.
+While Kentucky Medicaid expansion was secure during its first couple of years, analysis by the Rockefeller Institute indicated that the lack of legislative approval could leave the program in jeopardy after Beshear left office.
 That is exactly the scenario the state encountered when Governor Bevin’s administration took over.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.